jsha129/Meetup_MineR/README.md

 ## Which day is better to attend a meetup event in Boulder?
 I empirically noticed that Sundays have lowest number of meetups.
 Here, I plotted the number of attendees/RSVP versus each day of the week to see how it varies in a week.
 ![](/best_day.png)
+The RSVP number for meetups on Wednesdays seem to have slightly higher number than the rest.

-In addition, I used one-way ANOVA to see if any changes observed are statistically significant.
+In addition, I used one-way ANOVA to see if any changes observed are statistically significant, ie *P-value* < 0.05.
 Code snippet below.
 ```r
 print("Using One way ANOVA to see if a specific day in a week has more attendees than rest")
 fit <- aov(RSVP ~ WeekDay, df)